Reinforcement Learning in Non-Markovian Environments: The curse of non-Markovianity

 \begin{remark} The constants $c_1$ and $c_2$ depend on $\|Q_N\|$ which in turn has a bound depending on $\|Q_0\|$ that can be derived easily using the discrete Gronwall inequality under our assumptions.
 Also note that if $a(n)$ are decreasing and $a(0) < 1$, then we can take $N=0$.
 In that case, we directly have an all-time bound using $n_0=0$.
 Calculations in \cite{Chandak} show that $c_1$ depends on quantities that depend on the mean hitting time of a fixed state, which is related to the mixing time of the Markov chain formed by the transition probabilities $\psi(s',u'\mid s,u)$.
 As pointed out in \textit{ibid.,} Section 4, it is also possible to stitch our results with known finite time bounds to get an `all-time' bound. \end{remark}

+{ In the above result, all but the term $\Delta_{n_0}(n)$ are exactly as in the Markov case, therefore this is the term that needs to be kept small by a judicious choice of the agent state and dynamics in (\ref{state-eq}).
+Observe also that both $\zeta_n(\cdot,\cdot)$ and $\omega_n(\cdot,\cdot)$ are bounded uniformly in $n$.
+Hence for a suitable constant $\check{K} > 0$,

+Also, it is a zero mean stationary sequence.
+Then under mild conditions, it can be shown to have no effect on the a.s.\ convergence of the algorithm (\cite{Kush}, Chapter 6).
+Unfortunately, a good concentration bound for this class of `noise' seems unavailable and unlikely without some additional mixing conditions. }

-Theorem \ref{thm:convergence} implies that the term $\Delta(n)$ eventually goes to zero.
-A convenient concentration bound seems unavailable for the general case.
-Under certain assumptions on the observation process, a concentration bound can be obtained and is presented in \ref{appendix-bound}.
-Our objective is primarily to use these claims to motivate a particular philosophy for agent design.
+Our objective is to use these observations to motivate a particular philosophy for agent design.
 In the same spirit, the stationarity assumption (which could be relaxed to asymptotic stationarity) is also a part of this motivational exercise.
 We introduce this performance criterion and the ensuing notion of \textit{Recursively Computable Approximate Sufficient Statistics} (RCASS) in the next section.